 Registered Agent Consent Application

 In Florida, a Registered Agent has to sign a consent form when he/she was appointed by the LLC.
-This consent form is a letter of acceptance from the agent’s side that he/she is ready to serve as their agent.
-In some states, a separate form has to be submitted but in Florida, if you change your registered agent, then they can give their acceptance by filling up the same form (Change of Registered Agent form) and paying $25.
+This consent form is a letter of acceptance from the agent's side that he/she is ready to serve as their agent.
+In some states, a separate form has to be submitted, but in Florida, if you change your registered agent, then they can give their acceptance by filling up the same form (Change of Registered Agent form) and paying $25.

-Step 3: File Articles of Organization in Florida
+Step 3File Articles of Organization in Florida

 The third and most important step in forming an LLC is to file the Articles of Organization.
-This Florida Articles of Organization is a legal document that is required to register your business with the Florida Secretary of State.
+The Florida Articles of Organization is a legal document that is required to register your business with the Florida Secretary of State.
 It costs $125 (online and by mail filing) to file your formation certificate in Florida.
 (Read more on LLC cost in Florida).

 How to File Online

 Go to the Secretary of State Online Service.
 You will get the Articles of Organization filing page.
-You will get two options, one, File Articles of Organization, and the other, Correct Articles of Organization.
-Click on the below buttons to get to the filing page.
+You will get two options: one, File Articles of Organization, and the other, Correct Articles of Organization.
+Click on the buttons below to get to the filing page.
 Read more about the Florida Articles of Organization for online registration.

 How to File by Mail